kurcontko/mnemotree/README.md

 1. Make sure you have the required dependencies installed (see Installation section).
 2. Set your OpenAI API key as an environment variable: `OPENAI_API_KEY=your_api_key`.
-3. Run the script: `python examples/langchain_agent.py`
+3. Run the script: `uv run python examples/langchain_agent.py`

 ### 2. Streamlit Chat Application with Memory